Skip to main content

 Funded status is an annual point-in-time measurement that helps explain the health of a pension plan.
 The measure represents the portion of actuarial accrued liabilities, or earned benefits, covered by the actuarial value of assets.
 A funded status less than 100% typically means an established plan is behind schedule on its funding goals and usually requires higher short-term contributions.
 See the Funded Status section of the most recent Actuarial Valuation Report (AVR) for more information including the current funding status of each plan.

-This risk measure estimates the chance that funded status will fall below 90% or 80% anytime in the ten-year period following the biennium of currently adopted contribution rates.
+This risk measure estimates the chance that funded status will fall below 90% or 80% anytime in the ten-year period following the 2025-27 biennium since those rates (excluding LEOFF 2) were prescribed by the Legislature during the 2025 Legislative Session.
 We include both 90% and 80% funded status metrics to give the reader an idea of the likelihoods of plans falling below various thresholds.
 In order for a plan to fall below 80% funding status, the plans would need to see relatively larger (or more frequent) occurrences of lower than assumed investment returns.

-If future plan experience matches our assumptions and all actuarially determined contributions are collected, funded status in all open plans is projected to exceed 100% by 2028 and remain above 100% thereafter.
+If future plan experience matches our assumptions and all actuarially determined contributions are collected, funded status in all open plans is projected to exceed 100% by end of Fiscal Year (FY) 2026 and remain above 100% thereafter.
 As such, the impact of downside investment risk represents a significant change in the plans’ projected future financial condition.
-For context, the open plans dip below the 90% funded status metric when investment returns average about 5.5% to 6.0% annually, while an investment return average of 4.5% to 5.0% triggers the 80% metric in all open plans.
+For context, the open plans dip below the 90% funded status metric, during this time period, when investment returns average about 5.0% to 5.5% annually, while an investment return average of 4.0% to 4.5% triggers the 80% metric in all open plans.
 In response to these scenarios, member and employer contribution rates would be expected to increase to make up for the lower than assumed investment returns.

 Open Plans - Contribution Rate Measure